Carreau/phd-dissertation/parts/part3.rst

-:cite:`Gardel2003` suggest that for frequency higher than 0.1 Hz, force due to the viscous behavior  of actin network can be in the same order than the elastic component.
-We checked the effect of the approach speed on the force measurement.
-We check in :num:`Fig
+:cite:`Gardel2003` suggest that for frequency higher than 0.1 Hz, force due to the viscous behavior  of actin network can be in the same order as the elastic component.
+To test if such effect is important we measured the effect of the approach speed on the force measurements. :num:`Fig
-#many-speed` how the indentation speed affect the measurement by varying the
+#many-speed` presents the indentation speed affect the measurement by varying the
 approach speed from 10 to 30 µm/s onthe same actin bead.